 In 2009, he became the Global Innovations Director where he took responsibility for the Product Innovation strategy of the entire GCS group.

-In addition to this role he has recently started working on RPC group projects such as corporate affairs and taken on the role to lead product innovation.
+In addition to this role he has recently started working on group projects such as corporate affairs and taken on the role to lead product innovation.

 Presentation title: Tethered beverage closures